Air Fryer Potato Wedges (Crispy Outside, Fluffy Inside — Perfect Every Time)

 Parmesan Herb Wedges

 Add 3 tablespoons of finely grated Parmesan to the seasoning mix before tossing.
 The Parmesan fuses to the exterior of the wedges during the high-heat cook, creating a savory, slightly salty crust on every surface.
 Finish with a generous sprinkle of fresh flat-leaf parsley and an extra shower of Parmesan straight out of the air fryer.
-This is the restaurant-style version.
+Best for elegant entertaining or restaurant-style plating.

 Spicy Sriracha Wedges